Maud (plaid)

-A maud is a woollen blanket or plaid woven in a pattern of small black and white checks known as Border tartan, Falkirk tartan, Shepherd's check, Shepherd's plaid or Galashiels grey.
+A maud (also Lowland plaid or Low Country plaid) is a woollen blanket or plaid woven in a pattern of small black and white checks known as Border tartan, Shepherd's check, Shepherd's plaid or Galashiels grey.
 It was in common use as an item of clothing in the southern counties of Scotland and the northern counties of England until the early twentieth century.

 Etymology

-The origin of the word ‘maud' is uncertain.
-Writing in 1894, Miss Russell said that it came from the Gaelic maudal or maundal, a poetic synonym for plaid.
-Her view seems to be backed by an old poem in Gaelic, The Tale of Connal, recorded in Ross-shire in 1859, which has the line, "And wrapped my maundal around;" An alternate source is that the word derives from ‘maldy', meaning a coarse grey woollen cloth, which in turn comes from 'medley', meaning a parti-coloured cloth, by way of mispronunciation.
-However, the reverse is also said to be true, whereby ‘maldy' was an early nineteen century noun for yarn and cloth used to make mauds, as in ‘a cloak of maldy', where it was pronounced ‘mawdy'.
+The origin of the word maud is uncertain.
+Writing in 1894, Russell said that it came from the Gaelic maudal or maundal, a poetic synonym for plaid.
+Her view seems to be backed by an old poem in Gaelic, "The Tale of Connal", recorded in Ross-shire in 1859, which has the line, "And wrapped my maundal around".
+An alternate source is that the word derives from maldy, meaning 'a coarse grey woollen cloth', which in turn comes from medley, meaning 'a parti-coloured cloth', by way of mispronunciation.
+However, the reverse is also said to be true, whereby maldy was an early-19th-century noun for yarn and cloth used to make mauds, as in "a cloak of maldy", where it was pronounced "mawdy".

 Spelling and pronunciation varies throughout the Border lands.
-It was written 'maud' or 'mawd' in southern Scotland and northern England but also 'maad' in parts of Scotland and Northumberland, 'mad' in Lancashire and 'maund' in West Yorkshire.
-In long form it was called a 'shepherd's maud', in Northumberland, a 'herd's maud', and in parts of south-west Scotland, a Moffat maud.
+It was written maud or mawd in southern Scotland and northern England but also maad in parts of Scotland and Northumberland, mad in Lancashire and maund in West Yorkshire.
+In long form, it was called a shepherd's maud, in Northumberland, a herd's maud, and in parts of south-west Scotland, a Moffat maud.